 WHAT IS FINANCIAL DEPENDENCY?

-Financial dependency is when someone is dependent on a person, job or situation for money.
+Financial dependency is when someone is dependent on a person, job or

 Dependent by Choice